Life on Earth.

 The period since the emergence of humankind has displayed an ongoing biodiversity reduction and an accompanying loss of genetic diversity, caused primarily by human impacts, particularly habitat destruction.
 Scientists have found that over 50% of the world’s land area is now dominated by human activity, with 9% of this change happening in the last 25 years alone.
 Drought and desertification is on the rise each year, amounting to the loss of 12 million hectares (UNDP) and affecting poor communities globally.

-Where 1.7m sq miles (4.4m sq km) of wild habitat was lost in the last 25 years, researchers have found that protected areas increased by 2.7m sq miles.
-These areas, otherwise called conservation areas, receive protection because of their recognised natural, ecological and/or cultural values (including ~1.2% of the world's oceans in the world's ~6,800 Marine Protected Areas).
+Where 1.7m sq miles (4.4m sq km) of wild habitat was lost in the last 25 years, protected areas have increased by 2.7m sq miles.
+In 2014, 15.2 per cent of the world’s terrestrial and freshwater environments were covered by protected areas.
+These areas, otherwise called conservation areas, receive protection because their recognised natural, ecological and/or cultural values (including ~1.2% of the world's oceans in the world's ~6,800 Marine Protected Areas), are dedicated and managed to achieve long-term conservation of nature.
+INcluding Key Biodiversity Areas (KBAs) is a vital yardstick.
+Globally, the percentage of terrestrial, inland freshwater and mountain KBAs covered by protected areas has increased from 16.5 per cent to 19.3 per cent, 13.8 per cent to 16.6 per cent, and 18.1 per cent to 20.1 per cent, respectively, from 2000 to 2016 (UN Stats).

 Conservation Easements have been growing, committing many private land areas to "conservation in perpetuity": A landowner can give up one or more rights (eg. the right to build additional structures) for a purpose such as conservation while retaining ownership of the remainder of the rights (such as the right to grow crops).
 In ceding a right, the landowner "eases" it to another entity, such as a land trust or government, giving it the power to exercise rights to achieve its conservation purposes.
 Most such landowners want to protect their lands and waters from inappropriate development beyond their lifetimes.